Ibrahim Ssemujju Nganda

 Ibrahim Ssemujju Nganda (23 September 1973), commonly known as Ibrahim Ssemujju, is a Ugandan journalist and politician.
-He is the member of Parliament representing Kira municipality in the 11th Parliament (2021 to 2026).
+He is the former member of Parliament for Kira Municipality from 2011 to 2026.

 Early life and education

 Ssemujju was born in Bijaaba Village, Kyazanga Municipality, Lwengo District, on 23 September 1973.
 At that time, Lwengo District was still part of Masaka District.
 He is the son of Hajji Ali Nganda Nkwanga and Hajati Sophia Nalwooga, one of his forty-eight children and one of her sixteen offspring.

 He attended the Bijaaba Islamic Institute, "a few meters from his birthplace", obtaining the Primary Leaving Certificate while there.
 After the institute started a secondary school section, Ssemujju joined.
 However, by Senior 2, most of his female classmates had found husbands and dropped out, while his male cohorts left for odd jobs in nearby Masaka Town.
 He raised whatever little capital he could and convinced his father to enroll him in Masaka Secondary School for his Senior 3 studies.
 At that time, he barely spoke any English, but they admitted him anyway.

 He progressively did well and passed his O-Level examinations in 1992.
 He went on to pursue his A-Level education, also at Masaka Secondary School.
 He graduated at the top of his class in 1995.
 He was admitted to Makerere University, on a full Ugandan government scholarship to study mass communication.
 He graduated in 1998 with a Bachelor of Arts mass communication.